Guide

 3. Include customer information.
 Add your customer's name and address to ensure the invoice reaches the right person.

 4. Assign a unique invoice number.
-Use a sequential numbering system to keep your records organised and make each invoice easy to track.
+Use a sequential numbering system to keep your records organised and make each invoice easy to track, as HMRC regulations require a sequential number that uniquely identifies the document.

 5. Detail the products or services.
 Clearly list each item, a brief description, the quantity, the price per unit, and the total amount for each line.